L. Reuteri Superfood Starter FAQs

 Pictured top to bottom: 2% milk, whole milk, half and half

 My First Batch Turned into Curds and Whey?

-If your yogurt is separating into curds and whey, you should use either ultra-pasteurized half and half milk or heat the milk to 195ºF / 90ºC and hold it there for 10 minutes to denature most of the lactoglobulin.
+If your yogurt is separating into curds and whey, you should use either ultra-pasteurized half-and-half milk or heat the milk to 195ºF / 90ºC and hold it there for 10 minutes to denature most of the lactoglobulin.
 The milk you are using may have more lactoglobulin protein.
-You should also lower the temperature in your yogurt maker to 98 F° degrees and make sure your yogurt maker has water in the bottom of it half way up the jars.
+You should also lower the temperature in your yogurt maker to 98° F and make sure your yogurt maker has water in the bottom of it halfway up the jars.

 Heating and holding milk at a temperature for a period of time allows this protein to join in the mesh (instead of remaining inactive) and increases the amount of protein in the milk that will thicken the yogurt.
 If you use ultra-pasteurized milk, it has already been heated and held at a high temperature so you don't need to heat it.

 If your first batch looks more like cottage cheese and whey, you can use 2 tablespoons of this yogurt (1 tbsp of the whey and 1 tbsp of the curd) to make your next batch, and you'll find that your next batches will have little or no separation.
 You can still consume and eat this separated batch, or blend it into a smoothie with fruit and sweetener.
 It's super creamy and delicious.